 While preferring a quiet routine and privacy, Ursula K. Le Guin does speak out strongly on matters she cares about—American politics, the value of fantasy and science fiction, the importance of reading, and, above all, the condition of women in the arts and society.
 During much of the 1970s and '80s, she was a frequent speaker and instructor at writing workshops around the country.

-Over the years Le Guin has won numerous awards for her novels and stories, including the Hugo and Nebula for science fiction, but also the Boston Globe–Horn Book Award (for A Wizard of Earthsea) and the National Book Award.
+Over the years Le Guin has won numerous awards for her novels and stories, including the Hugo and Nebula for science fiction, but also the Boston Globe–Horn Book Award (for A Wizard of Earthsea) the National Book Award, and the National Book Foundation Medal for Distinguished Contribution to American Letters.
 She is perhaps the most honored living writer of science fiction and fantasy—and one of America's finest writers.

 "I do think novels are beautiful.
 To me a novel can be as beautiful as any symphony, as beautiful as the sea.
 As complete, true, real, large, complicated, confusing, deep, troubling, soul enlarging as the sea with its waves that break and tumble, its tides that rise and ebb."